UPRISE IS A TELEPHONE AND ONLINE EMOTIONAL HEALTH SCREENING ASSESSMENT AND TREATMENT SERVICE.

 How are changes to this Privacy Statement made?

-This Privacy Statement was last updated in July 2016 and may be reviewed or amended from time to time.
-Please see our website for the latest version of this Privacy Statement.
+This Privacy Statement was last updated in January 2018 and may be reviewed or amended from time to time.